indygreg/PyOxidizer/docs/packaging.rst

 uses.
 This is possible with PyOxidizer.

-Essentially, all strategies for managing the set of packaged resources boil down to crafting packaging ruless that choose which resources are packaged.
+Essentially, all strategies for managing the set of packaged resources boil down to crafting config file logic that chooses which resources are packaged.

-The recommended method to manage resources is the :ref:`rule_filter-include` packaging rule.
-This rule acts as an *allow list* filter against all resources identified for packaging.
-Using this rule, you can construct an explicit list of resources that should be packaged.

 But maintaining explicit lists of resources can be tedious.
 There's a better way!